 Applications made after these deadlines can only be considered where unforeseen circumstances arise that justify a late application.
-Alternative arrangements may enable candidates to take written papers at different times, in separate venues, with extra time or with alternative facilities.
-In each case, applications need to be forwarded through your college office.
+Alternative arrangements may enable candidates to take written papers at different times, in separate venues (if they are in-person examinations), with extra time or with alternative facilities.
+In each case, applications need to be forwarded through your college office, or your department if you are a non-matriculated student.
 Where appropriate, once approval has been given for alternative arrangements it will be valid for all University examinations taken during your year or course of study.